gapacurar/AIFacade/docs/software_specification_document.md

 - **Not production-ready:**

  It’s important to note that the system, in its current state, is not intended for public-facing or production use.
-Self-signed certificates, the lack of distributed database support, absence of load balancing, and no defined orchestration or automated recovery mechanisms make it more appropriate for local and test deployments.
+Self-signed certificates, the lack of distributed database support, the absence of load balancing, and no defined orchestration or automated recovery mechanisms make it more appropriate for local and test deployments.

 3.2 **User Classes & Characteristics**